Cold weather payments: can you get £25 towards your energy bills?

 The current scheme covers the period between 1 November 2022 and 31 March 2023.

 Some areas have already triggered more than one cold weather payment this winter.
-For example, eligible residents in the BA4 postcode in Somerset received a £25 payment for 4 - 10 December, and then another one for 11 - 17 December.
+For example, eligible residents in the BA4 postcode in Somerset received a £25 payment for 4 - 10 December, another one for 11 - 17 December, and then another for 17 January - 23 January.

 For the BA4 postcode, the government uses the weather station in Yeovilton to forecast and record the temperature.